Fortnightly statistics on personal insolvencies in Australia to help understand the economic impact of COVID-19.

 - been a director/secretary or held a management role in a company.

-We ask for this information for the last 5 years for bankruptcies and personal insolvency agreements and 2 years for debt agreements.
+We have asked for this information for the last 5 years in relation to bankruptcies and personal insolvency agreements and for 2 years in relation to debt agreements.
 For company insolvencies, please see Australian Securities & Investments Commission Insolvency statistics.

 We will continue to review our statistics releases to bring you as up-to-date information as possible.
 We welcome your input.